Tui Kamikamica: 2016

 In 2016, Kamikamica returned to rugby league with the Sunshine Coast Falcons, a feeder team to the Melbourne Storm, in the Queensland Cup.
 He made his international debut for Fiji in their match against Papua New Guinea on 7 May.
 On 27 May, Kamikamica earned a full-time contract with the Storm, lasting until the end of 2018.
 He spent the remainder of the year playing for the Falcons, and was selected to represent Fiji in their match against Samoa on 8 October.

 2017

 In 2017, Kamikamica made his NRL debut for the Melbourne Storm in their round 5 match against the Penrith.
 On 6 May, he represented Fiji in their match against Tonga.
-Kamikamica played two games for Melbourne throughout the season, spending much of the year with the Sunshine Coast Falcons.
+Kamikamica played two games for Melbourne throughout the season, and didn't play in the 2017 NRL Grand Final, which Melbourne won, spending much of the year with the Sunshine Coast Falcons.
 On 7 October, Kamikamica was named in Fiji's 24-man squad for the 2017 Rugby League World Cup.